habasweiny/habasweiny.github.io/_posts/2020-11-15-the-fifth-day.md

 The two remaining days are named after social events.
 Al-Jumuah (Friday) means congregation (for prayers??) and Al-Sabt (Saturday) is named after the Sabbath.
-The Somali language shamelessly plagiarizes this Arabic entire vocabulary.
+The Somali language shamelessly plagiarizes all of these names.
 Or it could be that the Arabic language is the culprit; no one knows for sure.
 But the Swahili language, despite the influence of Arabic, gets more creative.